ApptuitAI/apptuit-py/README.md

 of the `host` tag key can be overridden by passing your own `host` tag in the tags parameter to the reporter or by setting a `host` tag in the global environment variable for tags

-If you don't wish for the `host` tag to be set by default you can set an environment variable `APPTUIT_DISABLE_HOST_TAG` to "true".
+If you don't wish for the `host` tag to be set by default you disable it by setting the `disable_host_tag` parameter of the reporter to `False`.
+Alternatively you can set the environment variable `APPTUIT_DISABLE_HOST_TAG` to "true" to disable it.

 #### Restrictions on Tags and Metric names
 - **Allowed characters in tag keys and metric names** - Tag keys and metric names can have any unicode letters (as defined by unicode specification) and the following special characters:  `.`, `-`, `_`, `/`.
 However, if you are looking to follow Prometheus compliant naming ([see specification])(https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) you should restrict them to ASCII letters, digits and  underscores only and it must match the regex `[a-zA-Z_][a-zA-Z0-9_]*`.
 No such restriction is applicable on tag values.